Biography of Jeremy Bentham

 Site of Grave:

-Left his body to Science.
+Bentham left his body to Science.
 It was dissected and afterwards the skeleton was dressed in his clothes and was given a wax head.
-His embalmed real head sits at his feet.
-This macabre spectacle is kept in a cupboard and is only on show when he sits as “Chair” of meetings of the Council of the University College of London.
-See picture.
+His macabre embalmed real head is kept hidden by the university but the main figure, known as the “Auto Icon”, can still be seen in a glass case at the entrance of the University College London Student Centre.
+See more details here.

 Places of Interest: